ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 It all comes down to the fact that you can call class methods without having to have instances of that class (objects) as the receiver.

-Let's create a singleton method of class Foo:
+Let's create a singleton method of class `Foo`:

 ~~~
 class Foo